Or purchase digital products from our partners:

 Each chapter explores a different principle in theory as well as in practice, and concludes with a series of questions that will inspire reflective thought and help teachers relate the content to their own work in the classroom.

 Furthermore, the book brings together two key strands in RE teaching – namely, what RE teachers teach and how they teach it – and the authors consider these strands through the disciplinary lenses of theology, philosophy and the social sciences.
-And, in doing so, Louise and Dawn place these disciplines at the heart of teaching and learning in the RE classroom.
+And, in so doing, Louise and Dawn place these disciplines at the heart of teaching and learning in the RE classroom.

 Written for new and experienced practitioners alike, Making Every RE Lesson Count will enable teachers to improve their students’ conceptual and contextual understanding of the topics and themes explored across the breadth of the RE curriculum.